 With brew houses that dot the blocks of Charlotte’s various neighborhoods and craft havens that flow from the city's South Carolina suburbs to the banks of Lake Norman and beyond, beer lovers can tour the city one sip at a time.
-Go north for a cold one at Cabarrus Brewing Co.or south for one at Full Spectrum Brewing Co.
+Go north for a cold one at Cabarrus Brewing Co., or south for one at Amor Artis Brewing.

 Perfect your Warrior poses over pints

-A handful of breweries, like D9 Brewing Co. and Bayne Brewing Company, host regular public yoga classes right inside their taprooms or on their sprawling lawns.
-Grab your mat and head to the largest, The Olde Mecklenburg Brewery’s Yoga on Tap event, where hundreds of yogis cheers to moments of Zen.
+A handful of breweries, like D9 Brewing Co. and Heist Brewery, host regular public yoga classes right inside their taprooms or on their sprawling lawns.
+Grab your mat and head to the largest, The Olde Mecklenburg Brewery’s Yoga on Tap event, where hundreds of yogis cheer to moments of Zen.

 Hop on a brewery tour